tifandotme/crumpled-paper/README.md

 ```
 npm run start:db
 npm run build
+npm run start
 ```

+To login as admin, use the appropriate email and password defined in `./api/generate.js`.

 By default, the app will run on http://localhost:3000 and the `json-server` will run on http://localhost:3100.
 To change this, modify `.env`.